return to Home page

 Though many (perhaps most) of its membership were not Zionists, The Temple gave Abba Hillel Silver freedom to pursue Zionist activities.
 Members came to accept his absences and to take pride in his accomplishments.
 In 1947 it made an important contribution to the Zionist cause, granting Abba Hillel Silver an indefinite leave of absence.
 He could now devote all his energies to the decisions at the UN.

-In 1956 Abba Hillel Silver's son Rabbi Daniel Jeremy Silver, a graduate of Harvard University and the Hebrew Union College, began to serve the Temple.
+In 1956 Abba Hillel Silver's son Rabbi Daniel Jeremy Silver, a graduate of Harvard University and the Hebrew Union College, began to serve The Temple.
 He later earned a Ph.D. from the University of Chicago and wrote extensively on Jewish history and culture.

 Upon his father's death in 1963 he became Senior Rabbi, serving 26 years until his untimely death in December 1989.